Updated July 6, 2026

 Car Insurance in Virginia

 If you are shopping for car insurance in Virginia, the details matter because the state’s auto market is shaped by a near-average premium index, 520 active insurers, and real loss exposure from hurricanes, flooding, and severe storms.
 That means your policy choice is not just about meeting a requirement; it is about matching coverage to how you drive in Richmond, commute near the coast, or park in higher-theft areas where motor vehicle theft has been rising.
 Virginia drivers also face a 9.9% uninsured driver rate, so the right mix of liability coverage in Virginia and uninsured motorist coverage in Virginia can make a major difference after a crash.
-Add in an average claim cost of $22,700, and the gap between a basic policy and one with stronger protection can become expensive fast.
+Add in the potential for costly claims, and the gap between a basic policy and one with stronger protection can become expensive fast.
 Whether you are comparing an auto insurance in Virginia quote for a daily commuter, a weekend driver, or a family vehicle, the best approach is to weigh limits, deductibles, and local risk before you bind coverage.

 What Car Insurance Covers